Toruń: Education

 The largest institution of higher education in Toruń, Nicolaus Copernicus University in Toruń, serves over 20,000 students and was founded in 1945, based on the Toruń Scientific Society, Stefan Batory University in Wilno, and Jan Kazimierz University in Lwów.
-The existence of a high-ranked and high-profiled university with so many students plays a great role the city's position and importance in general, as well as in creating an image of Toruń's streets and clubs filled with crowds of young people.
+The existence of a high-ranked and high-profiled university with many students plays a role the city's position and importance in general, as well as in creating an image of Toruń's streets and clubs filled with crowds of young people.
 It also has a serious influence on local economy.

 Other public institutions of higher education: